gustavoloureirodosreis/gustavoloureirodosreis/README.md

 - 👋 Hi, I’m @gustavoloureirodosreis
 - 👀 I’m interested in ai-art, gaming, and crypto
 - 🌱 I’m currently learning React and Unity
-- 💞️ I’m looking to collaborate on nothing lol
+- 💞️ I’m looking to collaborate on anything I can
 - 📫 How to reach me gusts92@gmail.com

 <!---